People power our energy transition

 Our efforts to mitigate climate change stretch beyond our own operations as we work towards reducing our carbon emissions by 50% throughout our whole value chain by 2030.

 As most of our carbon footprint comes from our Scope 3 emissions, our ambitions are a key driver for innovation and collaboration with our value chain partners, especially suppliers and customers.
-In setting these ambitious targets, we’ve taken responsibility for the decarbonization of our operations and made the commitment to help our value chain partners decarbonize theirs.
-This is also the most challenging target as it sits outside the scope of our direct control.
+In setting these ambition, we’ve taken responsibility for the decarbonization of our operations and made the commitment to help our value chain partners decarbonize theirs.
+This is also the most challenging ambition as it sits outside the scope of our direct control.

 The innovation and development of our sustainable solutions plays a key role.
 We’re able to offer our customers – and their customers in turn – sustainable solutions that enable them to reduce their own emissions and use products with a lower carbon footprint.
 Developing these sustainable solutions and services involves the vast majority of our 3,000 people in RD&I teams and of our €258 million innovation investments.